 Roger Dubuis career started in a typical watchmaker's fashion - learning his craft at large manufactures, including Patek Philippe

 .
-These formative years are clearly reflected in the style of this Sympathie Perpetual Calendar Chronograph
+These formative years are clearly reflected in the style of this Hommage Chronograph

 It is understood that for each variant in the series, there were no more than 28 examples made.
 Each was chronometer-graded from the Besançon Observatory

 .
-One of the earlier pieces created by the legendary watchmaker, after establishing his own brand in 1995, they're now highly collectible.
+One of the earlier pieces created by the legendary watchmaker, after establishing his own brand in 1995, these watches are becoming increasingly collectible.

 According to Mr Dubuis himself, he starting working on his first complication in the late 1980s - a perpetual calendar module with retrograde displays.
 For several years, Roger Dubuis